hove-io/transit_model/src/documentation/ntfs_to_netex_france_specs.md

 - a `correspondances.xml` file containing all transfers between stops
 - a folder for each network containing
   + TBD

+## Input parameters

+A NTFS feed is not sufficient to generate a valid Netex Profil France feed:
+- `ParticipantRef` : The ParticipantRef code must be provided,
+- `StopProviderCode` : The code used to identify the provider in the stop_id generation.

 ## File headers